Who are Certified Athletic Trainers?

 Richard Andow, M.Ed, LAT, ATC

-Richard is in his first year as the athletic trainer at Los Altos High School.
+Richard Andow is the athletic trainer working with all sports at Los Altos High School.
 Before coming to Los Altos, he worked as a Graduate Assistant at the University of Saint Mary in Kansas earning his Masters of Education.
 He earned his Bachelors of Science in Athletic Training from Concordia University, Irvine.
 He has been Certified from the Board of Certification since 2017.
-He looks forward to growing the sports medicine program at Los Altos.
+He looks forward to helping to grow the sports medicine program at Los Altos.

 All injuries must be cleared by a licensed physician.
 If an athlete is returning from an injury that has forced him/her to miss practice and/or games, a doctors note must be provided in order for a student to return to action.
 The doctors note must specifically state that a student is cleared to return to their specific sport.